irr-github/sat-data/README.md

 # sat-data

-Playground for satellite data and to assess the relative merits of the pystac/AWS-earth and new copernicus data hub/sentinelhub api
+Playground for satellite data and to assess the relative merits of the pystac/AWS and new copernicus data hub/sentinelhub api.

+The project provides simple wrappers to search catalogues, download data and collate it.
+This is not intended as a fully fledged project with tests but could be adapted into functional code with some refactoring.

+## sentinehub back end

+The sentinelhub wrapper comes with functions to set your credentials and to request scripts.

+>[!NOTE] The sentinelhub_wrapper uses the copernicus dataspace, which does not include all features (e.g. no cloud mask).
+The paid version includes more data flags and masks.

 ## setup